 Myotherapists assess, treat and provide the rehabilitation of pain associated with the fascia, joints and muscles that may have been caused by associated functional repetitive movement (biomechanics), or long and short term conditions of stress, injury or illness.
 Myotherapy plays a role in manual medicine as a single mode of treatment, or is used in conjunction with treatment provided by both medical and other allied-health practitioners such as physiotherapy, podiatry, chiropractic, osteopathy, remedial massage and acupuncture/TCM.

-Myotherapists take into account all aspects of health and wellness to treat patients - this includes not only physical, but psychological and occupational aspects of the individual.
+Myotherapists take into account all aspects of health and wellness to treat patients - this includes not only physical, but psychological, nutritional and occupational aspects of the individual.

 History of Myotherapy